Raymond Kamber

-Raymond Kamber (26 December 1929 – 8 January 2010) was a Swiss sprint canoer who competed in the early 1950s.
+Raymond Kamber (26 December 1929 – 8 January 2010) was a Swiss canoe sprinter who competed in the early 1950s.
 He finished 16th in the K-1 10000 m event at the 1952 Summer Olympics in Helsinki.

 Kamber was also a sports journalist and chaired the canoe/kayak commission of the International Sport Press Association (AIPS).
 In 2008, he became an honorary member of the International Canoe Federation.